luigiselmi/mahoutdataproducer/README.md

 A recommender based on Apache Mahout reads signals from a base file, e.g. signals.csv, and from other files in the same folder whose name begins in the same way as the base file, say signals-20180424.csv.
 The folders containing the users' log files are visited recursively.
 A filter can be used to parse only the files whose name start with a number of 8 digits that represents the date in which the file was created in the format yyyymmdd.
-When the filter is used only the file that start with the same or higher number are parsed.
+When the filter is used only the file that starts with the same or higher number are parsed.